hturnbull93/portfolio/README.md

 npm install --save-dev async-wait-until
 ```

-- Moved the name, email and message state to their own form object.
+- Moved the `name`, `email` and `message` state to their own `form` object.
-- Added a submitSuccess state of false.
+- Added a `submitSuccess` state of false.
-- When resolving the promise returned by fetch if the status is 200 set state submitSuccess to true.
+- When resolving the promise returned by fetch if the status is 200 set state `submitSuccess` to true.

 Wrote a test that ContactForm validates presence of name on submit.
 Red.

-- Add to state a property nameValidationError assigned with false.
+- Add to state a property `nameValidationError` assigned with false.
-- Added a method validateForm, which assigns variable anyError with false.
+- Added a method `validateForm`, which assigns variable `anyError` with false.
-- This destructures name from state.form, and if it is an empty string setState nameValidationError to true, and assigns anyError with true.
+- This destructures name from `state.form`, and if it is an empty string `setState` `nameValidationError` to true, and assigns `anyError` with true.
-- Then return anyError
+- Then return `anyError`
-- In handleSubmit added a guard statement to return if validateForm returns true (i.e. an error in validation).
+- In handleSubmit added a guard statement to return if `validateForm` returns true (i.e. an error in validation).
-- In render, destructured nameValidationError from state, and conditionally render the content of the name label based on that.
+- In render, destructured `nameValidationError` from state, and conditionally render the content of the name label based on that.

 Green.

 Wrote a test that ContactForm validates presence of email on submit.
 Red.

-- Add to state a property emailValidationError assigned with false.
+- Add to state a property `emailValidationError` assigned with false.
-- In validateForm destructure email from state.form and if it is an empty string setState emailValidationError to true, and assign anyError with true.
+- In `validateForm` destructure email from `state.form` and if it is an empty string `setState` `emailValidationError` to true, and assign `anyError` with true.
-- In render, destructured emailValidationError from state, and conditionally render the content of the email label based on that.
+- In render, destructured `emailValidationError` from state, and conditionally render the content of the email label based on that.

 Wrote a test that ContactForm validates presence of message on submit.
 Red.

-- Add to state a property messageValidationError assigned with false.
+- Add to state a property `messageValidationError` assigned with false.
-- In validateForm destructure message from state.form and if it is an empty string setState messageValidationError to true, and assign anyError with true.
+- In `validateForm` destructure message from `state.form` and if it is an empty string `setState` `messageValidationError` to true, and assign `anyError` with true.
-- In render, destructured messageValidationError from state, and conditionally render the content of the message label based on that.
+- In render, destructured `messageValidationError` from state, and conditionally render the content of the message label based on that.

 Green.

 Wrote a test that ContactForm validates presence of message on submit.
 Red.

-- In validateForm added an else if statement performing some basic regex on email, checking for soem characters, an "@", then more characters.
-If this fails set the emailValidationError to "Are you sure your email is correct?" and set anyError to true.
+- In `validateForm` added an else if statement performing some basic regex on email, checking for some characters, an "@", then more characters.
+If this fails set the `emailValidationError` to "Are you sure your email is correct?" and set `anyError` to true.
-- Refactor the email presence validation to assign emailValidationError with a different appropriate string rather than setting it to true.
+- Refactor the email presence validation to assign `emailValidationError` with a different appropriate string rather than setting it to true.
-- Then in render assign the email label text conditionally with the string held in emailValidationError, or the default label.
+- Then in render assign the email label text conditionally with the string held in `emailValidationError`, or the default label.

 Green.

 Refactors:

-- In validateForm setState once at the end rather than in each if block.
+- In `validateForm` use `setState` once at the end rather than in each `if` block.
 - Switched to guard clauses to assign errors with error messages.
-- Added a constant errors that is an array of the errors, return the result of the higher order function some, checking if the error is not false (i.e. if there are any errors).
+- Added a constant `errors` that is an array of the errors, return the result of the higher order function `some`, checking if the error is not false (i.e. if there are any errors).
-- Extracted a method validateEmail to check the email.
+- Extracted a method `validateEmail` to check the email.
-- In handleChange added constant newState assigned with the state.
-Then add to that and spread it into setState so form isn't overwritten.
+- In handleChange added constant `newState` assigned with the `state`.
+Then add to that and spread it into `setState` so `form` isn't overwritten.

 Added some styles in `src/components/contactForm.module.scss`: